Employer apprenticeship information

 You will receive assistance, in line with the rates outlined in Appendix III of the SDS.
 Additionally, the SDS document further outlines the workings and payment schedules of the apprenticeship scheme.

 Apprenticeships don’t require much paperwork or administration from the employer and Training Services staff will be available to help you with all the relevant documents throughout the training period, should assistance be required.

 Potential employment issues

 Your apprentice should be treated as any other employee within your organisation.
-As such there are no additional burdens to their employment status through the Department of Economic Development’s involvement in the apprenticeship.
+As such there are no additional burdens to their employment status through the Department of Education, Sport and Culture’s involvement in the apprenticeship.
 However, the Training Services team will be on hand to offer mentoring or mediation if any difficulties arise during the apprenticeship period.

 Should the apprenticeship ultimately neither work out due to the employee not meeting the required standard of the training or by failing to fulfil their obligation under their Terms and Conditions of Employment then they shall be treated in the same way as any other employee and you may well terminate their employment.

 After completion of training